Priors in Deep Image Restoration and Enhancement: A Survey: Semantic Priors

-Semantic information can bring considerable constraints on the image contents, \eg, natural scene and human face~\cite{wang2021towards, liu2020connecting}, which could potentially provide effective guidance for deep image restoration and enhancement.
-Recently, many approaches have been proposed to use the semantic information as prior for the tasks, such as deblurring\cite{shen2018deep,shen2019human}, dehazing\cite{ren2018deep}, draining\cite{li2022close}, image/video SR \cite{wang2018recovering,wang2018high,rad2019srobb,wang2020dual}, low-light image enhancement\cite{fan2020integrating} and combination of image deblurring and SR~\cite{shen2018deep,shen2019human,chen2021progressive, purohit2021spatially}.
-We roughly divide these methods into three categories according to the relationship between the image enhancement network and semantic segmentation network, as shown in Fig.~\ref{fig:14-high-level-guide}.
+Semantic information can bring considerable constraints on the image contents, \eg, natural scene and the human body, face \cite{wang2021towards,liu2020connecting}, which could potentially provide adequate guidance for deep image restoration and enhancement.
+Recently, many approaches have been proposed to use the semantic information as prior for the tasks, such as deblurring \cite{shen2018deep,shen2019human}, dehazing \cite{ren2018deep}, draining \cite{li2022close}, image/video SR \cite{wang2018recovering,wang2018high,rad2019srobb,wang2020dual}, low-light image enhancement \cite{fan2020integrating,zheng2022semantic,liang2022semantically} and combination of image deblurring and SR \cite{shen2018deep,shen2019human,chen2021progressive,purohit2021spatially}.
+We roughly divide these methods into four categories, as shown in Fig.~\ref{fig:14-high-level-guide}.
+The first three categories are divided according to the relationship between the image enhancement network and the semantic segmentation network, which can be trained with the image enhancement network simultaneously.
+The last category of semantic information comes from a large foundation model, \eg, Segment Anything Model (SAM) \cite{kirillov2023segment}, which is a brand-new technology in deep learning and is currently booming.